Hiten1928/LeetCodeAlgorithms/README.md

 # LeetCodeAlgorithms
-It includes the code in java for algorithms problems in java from leetcode.com
+It includes the code in Java and Javascript for algorithms problems in java from leetcode.com